mynameisrufus/rdf-4store/README.md

 See <http://blog.datagraph.org/2010/04/rdf-repository-howto> for an overview.

-## Status

-This is still in alpha status, don't use in production environment.

 ## Requirements

-This plugin depends on the unsafe mode of 4s-httpd.
+This gem depends on the unsafe mode of 4s-httpd.

     $ 4s-backend demo
     $ 4s-httpd -U -s -1 demo